solace-fi/solace-docs/docs/architecture/rating-engine.md

 2. List of chain IDs (The balances in USD are aggregated for each protocol in the account across different chains)

-## Get Scores: Calculates the premium for the portfolio in each account
+### Get Scores: Calculates the Premium for the Portfolio in Each Account

 The rating engine requires only two parameters and four lookup tables to evaluate the total premium.
 The two parameters are: